apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, the `strfmt` in `format_string(strfmt, obj, ...)` and `printf(strfmt, obj, ...)` will no longer support to use "0$" to specify the first argument, the first argument should always reference by "1$" when use argument index to indicating the position of the argument in the argument list.

+  - Since Spark 3.3, casting Date type values as Numeric types is disallowed by default.
+In Spark 3.2 or earlier, the conversion is allowed and the result is always NULL.
+To restore the behavior before Spark 3.3, you can set `spark.sql.legacy.allowCastDateAsNumeric` as `true`.

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, ADD FILE/JAR/ARCHIVE commands require each path to be enclosed by `"` or `'` if the path contains whitespaces.